 Campus Address: SEC 525

-Dr. Forsyth is excited to take students to the Netherlands and Belgium, where he lived for two years and has been back multiple times since.
+Dr. Forsyth is excited to take students to the Netherlands, where he lived for two years and has been back multiple times since.
 A fluent Dutch speaker and former Dutch language teacher, Dr. Forsyth is looking forward to sharing his passion for all things Dutch with his students.

 CAP 3550: Constructing Cross-Cultural Bridges (3 credit hours)